GoogleCloudPlatform/eventarc-samples/eventarc-events/README.md

-# Eventarc Events
+# Events supported by Eventarc

-The list of events supported by Eventarc.
+The following is a list of the events supported by Eventarc.

+- Using Pub/Sub
+- Using Cloud Audit Logs
+- Directly from a Google Cloud source

-### via Cloud Pub/Sub
+### Using Cloud Pub/Sub
 <details><summary>Custom applications</summary>
 <p>